portsentry/portsentry/docs/portsentry.conf.md

 The portsentry.conf file is used to configure Portsentry.
 The default location for this file is **/etc/portsentry/portsentry.conf**.
 The configuration file is read by Portsentry at startup.
 The configuration file is a simple text file with one option per line.
 Lines starting with a **#** are considered comments and are ignored.

-There is an example configuration file included with portsentry and available at [Github](https://github.com/portsentry/portsentry/blob/master/examples/portsentry.conf) with additional comments, examples and recommendations for how to setup Portsentry.
+There is an example configuration file included with portsentry and available at [GitHub](https://github.com/portsentry/portsentry/blob/master/examples/portsentry.conf) with additional comments, examples and recommendations for how to set up Portsentry.

 # OPTIONS

 ## TCP_PORTS="\<ports\>"

 A comma separated list of TCP ports you want to monitor.
-You can specify inclusive port ranges with a dash, e.g, 10-20 to include port 10 to 20.
+You can specify inclusive port ranges with a dash, e.g., 10-20 to include port 10 to 20.

 ### Example